WillMacBaker/currency-converter-challenge/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
+A number of jest tests have been added to check the functionality of each component on the page.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`